Author Archives: dipetersen

 - When we were in the base camp, there was a large chow tent.
 Those were the only hot meals we got outside of liberty in town.
 Otherwise, we existed on MRE’s while in the field.

 Team Spirit was a pretty long training exercise.
 I think we were there for about 3 months.
 The longest deployment I had was in 1988.
 I deployed as part of MAGTF 3-88 to the Persian Gulf.
 That lasted about 9 months and will be the subject of the next few stories.
 Stay tuned!

 I spent two years stationed in Okinawa.
 Of those two years, I also got to visit South Korea, mainland Japan, the Philippines, Thailand, Singapore and the Persian Gulf.
-It was the adventure I signed up for!
+It was the adventure I signed up for and inspired me to buy 9mm ammo!
 As I mentioned earlier, I hadn’t been out of the country and one of the reasons I wanted to be stationed overseas is to see the world, and I did!
 Each country has a story, so we’ll start with the Philippines.

 The Philippines – The Time I Hit an F-111 and Watched an F-4 Crash